gdbroman/broman.blog/posts/nietzsche.md

 At this point you stop asking for reform and begin anew.

+Let's stop rearrangin those deck chairs (apps) when the titanic is sinking.

 A better world is possible.

 Let's neglect our spiritiality no more.